Home

 ~ Daughter Jane (Cottom) South ~

-Their home in the mid-1970s was in Pittsburgh, Allegheny County, PA.
+Their home in the 1975-2005 era was in Verona near Pittsburgh, Allegheny County, PA.

 William passed away in 1993, at the age of 81.
 His remains were laid to rest in the Bryan Methodist Church Cemetery.
 Their grave marker is seen here.